In this article, you can read my 7 Wonders Duel Review, a highly praised 2-player card-drafting game.

 Games usually play out to the very end and the points are calculated.
 So it’s normally about collecting victory points and mitigating military victory.

 But that doesn’t mean it can’t happen.
 A combination of the Strategy Progress token and powerful Age III military cards can quickly end a game.
 Scientific victory, on the other hand, is rarer.
 It usually occurs when one of the players tunnel-visions on other objectives, leaving green cards to the other player freely.
 The Progress tokens are also very useful though, so the science part is not something you should overlook.

 This all produces very balanced gameplay – neglect an area and leave those cards to your opponent and he will punish you.
 It’s a combination of little things that will bring victory: wise choice of Wonders, drawing the right cards (not exposing powerful cards to your opponent), and so on.

 There’s plenty of variety in the game setup – only 20 out of 23 cards for a certain era are used, not to mention the various Wonders and Progress tokens.
 You never know what is hiding in face-down cards and you cannot plan on getting one specific card – you don’t even know if it’s in play!
 The games play out quite differently from another and the replay value is high.

 I only have a few negative things to say, and it’s mostly nitpicking, not a serious issue at all.
 Some stages of the game feel a bit deterministic – it’s obvious which card is best to take and the game plays by itself.

 And last, the guild cards (that you shuffle into Age III cards) are not very exciting.
 Yes, they can bring powerful bonuses, but it’s the one part where icons and symbols are not intuitive.

 - 7 Wonders Duel: Pantheon (2016) adds mythology.
 Gods with special powers add another layer of strategy.
 Moreover, the unpopular guild cards are replaced with Grand Temples.
-Can’t wait to try this one out!
+Read the 7 Wonders Duel: Pantheon Expansion Review here.

 - 7 Wonders Duel: Agora (December 2020) will introduce politics into the game.